0 User Reviews

 Both apps have a limited free trial that lasts for 7 days, which makes the service extremely popular on the app stores.
 RUSVPN has been downloaded over 100k times on Google Play.

 For free, it is not a bad mobile VPN service that you can use to prevent ISP tracking and hotspot tracking while on public Wi-Fi.
 Both apps look superb, and they are extremely slick.
-They also actually work (we connected to the Netherlands, and, unlike on Windows, our IP address was actually in the Netherlands).

 Finally, a kill switch is available on the Android VPN app.
 However, you will not find one on iOS and you cannot pick which encryption protocol to connect with on either platform.
 This means that you must use the default encryption protocol which is IKEv2 on both platforms.